tanimislam/howdy/docs/source/plex-tvdb/cli_tools/plex_tvdb_cli.rst

 .. code-block:: console

-   Usage: plex_tvdb_plots [options]

-   Options:
+   usage: plex_tvdb_plots [-h] [--years S_YEARS] [--local] [--dirname DIRNAME] [--noverify]

+   optional arguments:
-     -h, --help         show this help message and exit --years=S_YEARS    Give a list of years as a string, such as "1980,1981".
+     -h, --help         show this help message and exit --years S_YEARS    Give a list of years as a string, such as "1980,1981".
 Optional.
-     --noverify         If chosen, do not verify the SSL connection.
      --local            Check for locally running plex server.
-     --dirname=DIRNAME  Directory into which to store those plots.
-Default is
+     --dirname DIRNAME  Directory into which to store those plots.
+Default is $(cwd).
-                     	$(cwd).
+     --noverify         If chosen, do not verify SSL connections.

 You can choose the calendar year or years for which you want to return eye chart plots of episodes that exist on the Plex_ server, excluding those shows that will not be searched.
 In this example, `The Great British Bake-Off <https://en.wikipedia.org/wiki/The_Great_British_Bake_Off>`_ is going to be ignored.
 In this example, we look for all episodes in the Plex_ server that have aired in 2000, 2005, 2010, and 2015.
 The output format during evaluation is descriptive because the process can take more than a few seconds.

 .. code-block:: console

-   tanim-desktop $ plex_tvdb_plots --years 2000,2005,2010,2015
+   tanim-desktop: docs $ plex_tvdb_plots --years 2000,2005,2010,2015
-   0, started on October 20, 2019 @ 04:38:19 PM
+   0, started on May 24, 2020 @ 09:23:44 PM
    1, found TV library: TV Shows.
-   2, excluding these TV shows: The Great British Bake Off.
+   2, excluding these TV shows: Lip Sync Battle; Reno 911!; SpongeBob SquarePants.
    3, we found 4 years to use: 2000, 2005, 2010, 2015.
-   4, started processing 4 years of TV shows after 6.055 seconds.
+   4, started processing 4 years of TV shows after 8.152 seconds.
-   5, finished processing year = 2000 (01 / 04) in 9.295 seconds.
+   5, finished processing year = 2000 (01 / 04) in 11.539 seconds.
-   6, finished processing year = 2005 (02 / 04) in 9.714 seconds.
+   6, finished processing year = 2005 (02 / 04) in 11.862 seconds.
-   7, finished processing year = 2010 (03 / 04) in 10.167 seconds.
+   7, finished processing year = 2010 (03 / 04) in 12.710 seconds.
-   8, finished processing year = 2015 (04 / 04) in 10.569 seconds.
+   8, finished processing year = 2015 (04 / 04) in 13.196 seconds.
-   9, processed all 4 years in 10.570 seconds.
+   9, processed all 4 years in 13.197 seconds.
-   10, finished everything on October 20, 2019 @ 04:38:30 PM.
+   10, finished everything on May 24, 2020 @ 09:23:57 PM.

 This produces the episode eye charts for 2000, 2005, 2010, and 2015.